 Panoramic photograph showing the interior of the Roman Colosseum as it stands today

 Romans who entered the Flavian Amphitheater in Rome (aka the Colosseum) or any similar structure would have been instantly reminded of their social status, for seating was stratified by law: the higher your class, the closer you sat.
-Licensed under a Creative Commons Attribution-Share Alike 3.0 Unported license (CC BY-SA 3.0).
+Photo: MarcusObal, licensed under a Creative Commons Attribution-Share Alike 3.0 Unported license (CC BY-SA 3.0).
 Source: Wikimedia Commons

 The differences even extended to where and how Romans of different statuses ate and drank.

-Pompeii had more than 150 taverns, or one for about every 75 people who lived within the city’s walls.
-That density of eating and drinking establishments finds its closest parallels with cities in today’s developing world.
-There is one street food vendor, for instance, for every 50 inhabitants of Iloilo in the Philippines, and one for every 70 in Manikganj, Bangladesh.
-In Pompeii and today, such proliferation reflects a reality in which—because of the danger of fire, the annoyance of heat, the likelihood of spoilage, and the demands of work—many lower-class folk found sustenance outside their homes.
+Pompeii had more than 150 taverns, or one for about every 75 people that lived within the city’s walls.
+That density of eating-and drinking-establishment finds its closest parallels with cities in today’s developing world: There is one street food vendor, for instance, for every 50 inhabitants of Iloilo in the Philippines, and one for every 70 in Manikganj, Bangladesh.
+In Pompeii and today, such proliferation it reflects a reality in which—because of the danger of fire, the annoyance of heat, the likelihood of spoilage, and the demands of work—many lower-class folk found sustenance outside their homes.
 Though many of the Roman bars were decorated with paintings that tried to class up the experience, we shouldn’t think of them as restaurants.
 Rather, as in our American world, many of the urban poor were more likely eating from the ancient equivalent of the “dollar menu.”
 In fact, our elite literary texts deride these establishments as low-class haunts rife with what they characterized as immoral behavior.
 Dining and reclining, as Evangelus portrays himself doing, was a luxury largely reserved for the elite.

 Interior of an ancient Roman fast-food establishment showing remains of cooking stations

 Eating and drinking establishments such as this one were extremely common in Pompeii, serving those who could not afford the luxury of eating at home.
-Licensed under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).
+Photo: Miguel Hermoso Cuesta, licensed under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).
 Source: Wikimedia Commons

 In the end, my initial reaction to the sarcophagus in the Getty Villa reminds me of a statement made by the architectural historian Spiro Kostof.
 He contended that we cannot understand an American antebellum mansion without also examining the slave shanties that stood on its grounds.
 Kostof’s emphasis on a building’s “total context”—not just its physical structure and material components, but also its social environment and other cultural factors at play—may be all the more important to bear in mind for Romans and their art/architecture.